microsoft/azure-pipelines-task-lib/node/docs/vsts-task-lib.md

 ### task.getPathInput <a href="#index">(^)</a>
 Gets the value of a path input
-It will be quoted for you if it isn't already and contains spaces If required is true and the value is not set, the task will fail with an error.
-Execution halts.
+It will be quoted for you if it isn't already and contains spaces If required is true and the value is not set, it will throw.
-If check is true and the path does not exist, the task will fail with an error.
-Execution halts.
+If check is true and the path does not exist, it will throw.
 ```javascript
 getPathInput(name:string, required?:boolean, check?:boolean):string
 ```